Ivan Milat: Early life

-Ivan Milat was born on 27 December 1944 at Crown Street Women's Hospital in Guildford, New South Wales, the son of Croatian emigrant and labourer Stjepan Marko "Steven" Milat (1902–1983) and Margaret Elizabeth Piddleston (1920–2001), an Australian national.
+Ivan Milat was born on 27 December 1944, to Croatian emigrant and labourer Stjepan Marko "Steven" Milat (1902–1983) and Margaret Elizabeth Piddleston (1920–2001), an Australian national.
 Ivan was the fifth of their 14 children.

-The impoverished Milat family initially lived on a rural weatherboard cottage farm in Bossley Park, 36 kilometres west of Sydney, before relocating to Liverpool.
+The impoverished Milat family initially lived on a rural weatherboard cottage farm in Bossley Park, 36 kilometres west of Sydney, before relocating to Liverpool, New South Wales.
 By all accounts, Milat's parents were conscientious in raising, educating and disciplining their children and sent them all to Catholic schools.
 However, family members described Milat's father as having a temper due to his alcoholism.
 Many of the ten Milat boys were well known to local police and were used to handling knives and firearms, spending their afternoons shooting at targets in their parents’ yard.

-Siblings recalled Milat displaying antisocial and psychopathic behaviour at a young age, such as attacking animals with machetes during their childhood, leading to a stint in a residential school at age 13.
+Siblings recalled Milat displaying antisocial and psychopathic behaviour at a young age, such as attacking animals with machetes, leading to a stint in a residential school at age 13.
 By age 17, he was in a juvenile detention centre for theft, and at age 19 he was involved in a shop break-in.
-In 1964 he was sentenced to 18 months for breaking and entering, and a month after release he was arrested for driving a stolen car and sentenced to two years' hard labour.
+In 1964, Milat was sentenced to 18 months for breaking and entering, and a month after release he was arrested for driving a stolen car and sentenced to two years' hard labour.
 In September 1967, aged 22, he was sentenced to three years' imprisonment for theft.

-On 7 April 1971, Milat abducted two young 18-year-old female hitchhikers near Liverpool railway station with a knife.
+On 7 April 1971, Milat abducted two 18-year-old female hitchhikers near Liverpool railway station with a knife.
 He raped one of the hitchhikers before they stopped at a petrol station café, where they managed to escape.
-Milat was arrested later that day and was charged with one count of rape and two counts of armed robbery.
-While awaiting trial, he was involved in a string of robberies with some of his brothers before faking his suicide by leaving his shoes at The Gap, a renowned Sydney suicide site.
+Milat was arrested later that day and charged with one count of rape and two counts of armed robbery.
+While awaiting trial, Milat was involved in a string of robberies with some of his brothers before faking his suicide by leaving his shoes at The Gap, a well-known Sydney suicide site.

 Authorities believe that Milat then fled to Queensland and Victoria before flying to New Zealand, where he lived for two years.
-However, Milat is suspected of having returned surreptitiously using a fake passport and lived interstate to avoid detection.
-He was rearrested in 1974 after his mother was taken to hospital suffering from a heart attack, but the robbery and kidnap cases against him failed at trial with the help of the Milats' family lawyer, John Marsden.
+However, he is suspected of having returned surreptitiously using a fake passport and lived interstate to avoid detection.
+Milat was rearrested in 1974 after his mother was taken to hospital suffering from a heart attack, but the robbery and kidnap cases against him failed at trial with the help of the Milats' family lawyer, John Marsden.
 Milat took on a job as a truck driver in 1975, and by the time of his arrest he had worked on and off for the Roads & Traffic Authority for 20 years.
 In 1977, Milat unsuccessfully attempted to rape and murder two women who were hitchhiking from Liverpool to Canberra, but he was never charged.